 Balanced against the costs are the tangible benefits of bankruptcy.
 Upon discharge the vast majority of debts will either be cleared, reduced, or reorganized depending on the form of the bankruptcy sought and approved by the Court.
 Regardless of the approach, the first step to beginning the bankruptcy process is to conduct an accounting of the incomes, assets, debts, and liabilities that the individual or business maintains.
 Compiling this will provide a large head start on the process and allow for a productive review to set out a roadmap of what Chapter would be applicable.
 Each Chapter of the bankruptcy code contains requirements that are applicable to certain situations, and also the procedures and timelines for the process.
 Terms like Chapter 7, Chapter 11, Chapter 13, Trustee, and 341 Hearing can all sound like a foreign language, and in some sense they are, but we can act as a translator and counselor to help navigate the proceedings.

-If you are thinking of pursuing bankruptcy, as an individual or business entity, we can help you and assist with the process if you choose to move forward.
+If you are thinking of pursuing bankruptcy, as an individual or business entity, our bankruptcy lawyers can assist with the process if you choose to move forward.
 Take your first step towards a new start today.
 With offices in San Antonio and Austin, we’re ready to help.

 Book Your Consultation